Family support: What to expect

 When doing these family sessions, you need to make sure the appropriate people are in attendance, those that are directly involved in the issue that you are going to this counseling for.
 Family helps with coping strategies and working through problems and issues that occur during your life, which counseling can help enhance.
 Sessions can be a bit time-consuming, 50 min to an hour, and the number of sessions may vary, depending on your issue, and how well the sessions go, so no two family sessions will be the same amount of time, activities, and conversations.
-The sessions are often times short-term, you won't be in therapy for long periods of time.
+The sessions are oftentimes short-term, you would not be in therapy for long periods of time.
 The amount of time that will be dedicated to these family therapy sessions is decided by the psychologist, clinical social worker, or therapist that is working with you.
-It doesn't immediately fix your issues, but when you stick with it, there has been a lot of positive feedback which has helped in learning great skills, and problem-solving.
+It does not immediately fix your issues, but when you stick with it, there has been a lot of positive feedback which has helped in learning great skills, and problem-solving.